 There were other theaters and armies, and some of the most decisive blows of the war were elsewhere.
 But to many the heart and soul of the Civil War was the contest between the Union Army of the Potomac and the Confederate Army of Northern Virginia.

-This site was started to provide background information for the Stone Sentinels site on Civil War battlefield monuments.
+This site was started to provide background information for the Stone Sentinels site about Civil War battlefield monuments.
 Its goal is to help viewers better understand the battles and campaigns of the Eastern Theater by providing more in-depth information on the people, military units, landscape and timelines that were involved.

-Provides a brief background on some of the lesser-known but important people in the Eastern Theater.
+A brief background on some of the lesser-known but important people in the Eastern Theater.

 West Point provided the leadership for the armies of both sides.
 This section lists United States Military Academy classes from 1802 until 1861 with information about whether each officer served in the war, on which side, and the highest rank he attained.